sriyanaidu/Team_08_Final_Project/README.md

 ### Cloud Scheduler
 <img width="1416" alt="Cloud Scheduler" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/147477465/630825c5-8bca-4983-a9fe-e6be70f20a7f">

-The Cloud Scheduler is a cron job service is implemented to automate data updates everyday at 9 AM EDT, ensuring that each time the scheduler runs for each API call, the relevant folder within the respective bucket is automatically updated with the latest data.
+The Cloud Scheduler is a cron job service that is implemented to automate data updates everyday at 9 AM EDT, ensuring that every time the scheduler runs for each API call, the relevant folder within the respective bucket is automatically updated with the latest data.

 ## Transform

-We stored the Spark jobs code in our code storage bucket called `pyspark_bucket_inst767`.
-In summary, each Pyspark file is written to transform the data which we have stored in the storage buckets and then push them to the big query tables.
+We stored the Spark jobs code in our Cloud Storage bucket called `pyspark_bucket_inst767`.
+Each PySpark file transforms the data stored in the Cloud Storage buckets and then pushes them to the Big Query tables.

 Its layout looks like this: